 Targets: Brown Pelican, Least Bittern, Reddish Egret, Roseate Spoonbill, Peregrine Falcon, Clapper Rail, Sora, Snowy and Piping Plovers, American Oystercatcher, Marbled Godwit, Forster’s, Royal, and Sandwich Terns, Black Skimmer, Marsh Wren, lingering migrant songbirds.

-SUNSETS, BIRD, AND BEERS – see listing in Phototrack section.
+SUNSETS, BIRDS AND BEERS – see listing in PhotoTrack section.

 UPPER RIO GRANDE

 Luckily for us, birds don’t recognize our international borders.
 The river’s wooded edges and the arid uplands of Starr County are rich with both riparian sub-tropical and desert southwest species.
 Visit the birding places with the famous names: Salineño and Chapeño.
 The feeding station at Salineño is always a highlight with a colorful frenzy of orioles, kiskadees and Green Jays.
 In recent years a small number of White-collared Seedeaters have been present at Salineño, and we’ll look for these shy birds – now the only true tanager in the USA – in the reeds.
 If time allows we’ll stop at Starr County Park.

 Targets: Muscovy Duck (rare), Scaled Quail (rare), Hook-billed Kite (rare), Gray Hawk, Zone-tailed Hawk (rare), Red-billed Pigeon (rare), Common Ground-Dove, White-tipped Dove, Greater Roadrunner, Green and Ringed Kingfishers, Cactus Wren, Verdin, White-collared Seedeater, Black-throated Sparrow, Pyrrhuloxia, Hooded, Altamira and Audubon’s Orioles.

-On this leisurely tour, we’ll visit two little urban gems in Weslaco – the 15 acres of Frontera Audubon Thicket and the 6 acres of the Valley Nature Center.
+On this leisurely tour, we’ll visit two urban gems in Weslaco – the 15 acres of Frontera Audubon Thicket and the 6 acres of the Valley Nature Center.
 But don’t be misled by their size – both have attracted an impressive array of Mexican vagrants, including a Crimson-collared Grosbeak found on a previous Festival tour.
 And with their wonderful mix of thornbrush, wetlands and butterfly gardens, they provide nesting habitat for many of our Valley specialties and a haven for wintering passerines.
 Conditions permitting, we will stop at a local sod farm on the way back.